thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

 ## How do you use synthetic events to build an interactive React user interface?

 Now, it's time to practice handling synthetic events to build a few interactive React user interfaces.
-You'll leverage the properties of synthetic events in a variety of common use cases.
 React [supports a ton of synthetic events](https://facebook.github.io/react/docs/events.html#supported-events), but we're only going to focus on the most common ones.
 Type the following code examples *by hand* and run them to make sure they work.
 Resist the urge to copy-and-paste!

 - [Form events](#form-events)
   - [Textfield](#textfield)